Lucio309/networking-and-cybersecurity-portfolio/Phase1-Networking-Fundamentals/Week1-Network-Fundamentals/README.md

 #### Task 1.
 What is Networking?

-- Networks are connection of things.
+-Networks are connection of things.
 In terms of computing, it is thepractice of connecting computers so they can share resources and information.

 ##### Try Hack Me Questions
 - What is the key term for devices that are connected together?